mojaloop/mojaloop-specification/API Definition v1.0.md

 The API is designed to support irrevocable financial transactions only; this means that a financial transaction cannot be changed, cancelled, or reversed after it has been created.
 This is to simplify and reduce costs for FSPs using the API.
 A large percentage of the operating costs of a typical financial system is due to reversals of transactions.

 As soon as a Payer FSP sends a financial transaction to a Payee FSP (that is, using **POST /transfers** including the end-to-end financial transaction), the transaction is irrevocable from the perspective of the Payer FSP.
 The transaction could still be rejected in the Payee FSP, but the Payer FSP can no longer reject or change the transaction.
-An exception to this would be if the transfer's expiry time is exceeded before the Payee FSP responds (see Sections [6.7.1.3](#6713-expired-quote) and [6.7.1.5](#6715-client-receiving-expired-transfer) for more information).
+An exception to this would be if the transfer's expiry time is exceeded before the Payee FSP responds (see [Section 6.7.1.3](#6713-expired-quote) and [Section 6.7.1.5](#6715-client-receiving-expired-transfer) for more information).
 As soon as the financial transaction has been accepted by the Payee FSP, the transaction is irrevocable for all parties.

 #### 6.7.1.3 Expired Quote